Woman sleeping on back on Circadian buckwheat pillow — overhead editorial lifestyle shot, warm ochre linen

 What it is: Buckwheat hull noise comes from hulls shifting and rubbing as you move.
 Fresh, intact hulls glide smoothly because their surfaces are whole.
 As hulls fracture into smaller, sharper fragments, the surface area increases and friction rises, producing louder and more sustained rustling.

 Why it ranks here: Noise increase is a reliable early sign of hull fragmentation that appears before loft loss becomes obvious.
-Circadian's pre-polished hulls are single-sided rather than the traditional pyramid shape, which typically reduces hull noise by 68% compared to unprocessed buckwheat.
+Circadian's pre-polished hulls are single-sided rather than the traditional pyramid shape, which typically reduces hull noise up to 68% compared to unprocessed buckwheat.
 When customers report that their Circadian pillow has gotten noticeably noisier after years of use, it consistently tracks with hulls that show visible fragmentation and dust on inspection.

 Implementation reality: